 “What made you feel that way?”

 “If I undestand you correctly, I am hearing you say….”

 “I am curious about….”

-Consider these options at your next meeting, social event or during a conversation with a loved one.
+Consider using these options at your next meeting, social event or during a conversation with a loved one.
 Be more curious.
 Ask more questions.
 Learn about the other person’s perspective.
-It doesn’t take long, but it is within our control and can make a big impact on our relationships.
+It doesn’t take long, but it is within our control and can make a big impact and improve our relationships.

 Let me know how it goes.